 She recognized that strengthening the core muscle group went way beyond sit ups.
 Emilee began to research how to safely strengthen the internal muscles deep inside the pelvis, which are difficult to feel and are often overlooked.

-The Emilee Garfield Foundation’s research team also focuses on how to improve the quality of life for cancer survivors years down the road.
+The Cancer Core Recovery Project's research team also focuses on how to improve the quality of life for cancer survivors years down the road.

 Many long term side effects such as lower limb lymphedema, osteoporosis and scoliosis (childhood cancer side effect from radiation) can show up months or years post-surgery and treatment.